 SQL Server Compact and LINQ to SQL

 SQL Server Compact is the default database installed with Visual Studio.
-For more information, see Using SQL Server Compact (Visual Studio).
+For more information, see PAVE OVER Using SQL Server Compact (Visual Studio).

 This topic outlines the key differences in usage, configuration, feature sets, and scope of LINQ to SQL support.

 By default, SQL Server Compact is installed for all Visual Studio editions, and is therefore available on the development computer for use with LINQ to SQL.
 But deployment of an application that uses SQL Server Compact and LINQ to SQL differs from that for a SQL Server application.
 SQL Server Compact is not a part of the .NET Framework, and therefore must be packaged with the application or downloaded separately from the Microsoft site.

 SQL Server Compact is packaged as a DLL that can be used against database files (.sdf extension) directly.